 Why did I not have his address for letters?

 Here, verbatim, from my email to Adler, my request.

 “Please provide me with Byron’s address.
 Without delay.
 Without the need to write again on this.”

 “I need £100,000 to house Byron.
 Once I have this you can see him as much as you like.”

 Actually, she didn’t technically refuse to provide me with his address and probity suggests I choose my words carefully here aware that my readership includes at least four members of family law with a vested interest in my Letters to Byron and, for three of them at least, with section 12 of The Administration of Justice Act 1960 at their disposal.
-But more about those dodgy lawyers and the archaic dodgy Section 12 enabling-tool for dodgy lawyers to get away with child abuse later.
+But more about those dodgy lawyers and the arcane dodgy Section 12 enabling-tool for dodgy lawyers to get away with child abuse later.